Octopi vs Octopuses vs Octopodes vs Octopus Gifts

 This steampunk octopus drawer pull we got from DaRosa Creations on Etsy to try and give our old dresser a little panache.

-This is technically a shower squid, from Uncommon Goods, not a shower octopus, but not only do I love it because it is unique, but it is crazy useful.
+This is technically a shower squid, from Uncommon Goods, not a shower octopus if you’re looking for octopus gifts, but not only do I love it because it is unique, but it is crazy useful.
 We don’t have much shelf space in our shower and this little guy holds all the shampoo and soaps we buy thinking they will instantly turn us into models, that then sit there untouched for months.

 Friend and artist Debby Carman usually paints dogs, but I asked her if she would make me an octopus mug…